Scaresville Terms and Conditions

 The Scares

 14. DO NOT touch any exhibits, or extinguish or move any flares or lights.
+If you violate this rule you will be asked to leave without a refund.

 Accidents